cloudmesh/technologies/chapters/tech/apache-apex.md

 [@www-apex-ease].

 Another component of this technology stack is
-Apex Malhar which provides a library of connectors and logic functions.
+Apex Malhar [:o: ref missing ] which provides a library of connectors and logic functions.
 It provides connectors to existing file systems, message systems and relational, NoSQL and Hadoop databases, social media.
 It also provides a library of compute operators like Machine Learning, Stats and Math, Pattern